-The Office of Research Development (ORD) administers the human research protection program at UIW.
-The ORD provides administrative support to the University of the Incarnate Word's Human Subjects Institutional Review Board (IRB).
-The IRB ensures university compliance with federal, state, local, and university regulations with regard to human subjects research.
-See the IRB website for an overview of the IRB submission process and the UIW IRB Manual for a full description of the regulations for the conduct of human subjects research, responsibilities of the principal investigator, and the IRB application and approval process.
+The Office of Research and Sponsored Projects Operations (ORSPO) administers the human research protection program at UIW.
+The ORSPO provides administrative support to the University of the Incarnate Word's Human Subjects Institutional Review Board (IRB).
+The IRB ensures university compliance with federal, state, local, and university regulations regarding human subjects' research.
+See the IRB website for an overview of the IRB submission process and the IRB Policies, Procedures, and Guidance for a full description of the regulations for the conduct of human subjects research, responsibilities of the principal investigator, and the IRB application and approval process.

-Funding proposals for projects involving the use of human subjects are reviewed before submission by the Office of Research Development to ensure compliance with applicable regulations.
+Funding proposals for projects involving the use of human subjects are reviewed before submission by the Office of Research and Sponsored Projects Operations to ensure compliance with applicable regulations.
 IRB approval is usually not required at the time of proposal submission.
 IRB approval for projects involving human subjects research is usually required before an award can be made and funds can be expended.